Recent Updates and Changes in NAAC Guidelines 2024

 In a groundbreaking move, the National Assessment and Accreditation Council (NAAC) has ushered in a new era of transformative reforms in the accreditation process, signaling a clear shift away from conventional grading and evaluation practices.
 These changes aim to make accreditation more transparent, outcome-oriented, and credible, while reducing subjectivity and procedural complexity that institutions previously faced.
+In this context, NAAC 2024 updates highlight the transition toward simplified frameworks, improved evaluation mechanisms, and greater emphasis on data-driven assessment.

 The reforms have been spearheaded by a high-level committee chaired by Dr. K. Radhakrishnan, former Chairman of ISRO and a renowned academic leader.
 Under his visionary leadership, the committee reimagined the NAAC framework to better reflect global quality benchmarks, institutional accountability, and data-driven assessment mechanisms.
 The result is a more robust, technology-enabled accreditation system that emphasizes continuous improvement over one-time evaluation.